HarcourtsAcademy/grav-ha-user/pages/02.courses/12.sales/03.gsthw/gsthw.md

 - Gain your Salesperson Registration qualification for industry certification (Australia only)

 ## Who should complete this training?
-This programme is designed for people who wish to become registered real estate salespersons, have moved country or interstate, or operate as a personal or buyer’s assistant.
+This program is designed for people who wish to become registered real estate salespersons, have moved country or interstate, or operate as a personal or buyer’s assistant.

 ## Training Requirements
 3–4 days completing pre-course reading and set tasks online, 4 days in-class training, study during the student’s own time, one-on-one coaching in the field with the student’s manager, in the field guidance and project work prior to graduation.
 After a minimum of 45 days in the field, students return to the classroom to complete Graduate Day.